Flexibility remains essential for public sector workforces

 It often requires a certain amount of outside pressure – like a global pandemic, for example – to encourage municipalities to make necessary updates.
 The challenges of the past year compelled many organizations to take a hard look at their technology systems.

 Digital, online technology platforms are a key component in facilitating flexibility for municipal workforces.
 As managers seek out new ways of doing things, more and more are turning to their service providers for help.
 At U.S. Bank, we draw on the resources of our global network to continuously deliver state-of-the-art technology solutions that align with evolving business needs.
-Pivot, our online and mobile-app-accessible account platform, provides secure, convenient self-service access to information – making it easy to obtain comprehensive documentation and reporting, whenever, wherever.
+Pivot, our online account platform, provides secure, convenient self-service access to information – making it easy to obtain comprehensive documentation and reporting, whenever, wherever.

-“We’ve had several situations where clients called because they couldn’t get into the office to get our statements, and we reminded them that everything was available to them online,” says Bob.
+“We’ve had several situations where clients called because they couldn’t get into the office to get our statements, and we reminded them that everything was available to them online,” says Kevin.
 “Even though that might seem like a basic offering, it’s been extremely helpful for clients who haven’t typically had the benefit of immediate digital access to documents, transactions or payments.”